 If you have not achieved a pregnancy after a year (or six months if you are over 35) of unprotected intercourse, you should seek medical advice from your GP or a specialist.

 Infertility affects men and women.
 It results from a male factor in about 30% of cases, a female factor in 30% and both male and female factors in 30% of instances.
 About 10% of infertility problems remain unexplained even after complete medical evaluations.

 While infertility can be a devastating experience for you and your partner, the good news is that it can be treated.

 Several medical conditions can be treated with assisted reproductive technology (ART).
-City Fertility Centre provides treatment for a number of infertility conditions.
+City Fertility provides treatment for a number of infertility conditions.
 For more information about fertility treatments, visit our Fertility Services page.

 Seeking Fertility Treatments?
 Learn more about the options available to you.